 Does a 2013 Subaru Forester have a timing belt?

-- For the 2.5L engine, replace the timing belt at the recommended interval to avoid costly repairs.
+- Preventive Maintenance: Replacing the timing belt at the recommended interval is essential to avoid unexpected breakdowns and costly engine repairs.

 Can a Subaru timing belt last 200 000 miles?